The Schmucks at the Office

 Foster: Exactly.
 That’s obviously not how they put it.
 The first case that comes to mind was a company where there were twin CEOs, and they had a very odd relational style.
 They spoke about themselves in the third person.

-The venture capital company wanted some insight into who they were.
+The venture-capital company wanted some insight into who they were.
 This happened with company after company: The product was good, but there was just something about the way this team interacted.
 They pretty quickly learned that getting an overall sense of who the players were and how they worked with each other was a really good thing to know.
 It helped them with how to structure the investment.

 Lam: When I was reading your book, I thought about the way most people just accept that there are jerks at work.
 But the way you’re describing these interactions through the lens of the venture-capital world, it was more a matter of risk management.